Syed1012/Syed1012/README.md

 ---

 ### 💡 Fun Fact:
-**Coding** is my passion, but I also enjoy exploring AI innovations, cloud solutions, and container tech!
+**Coding** is my passion, but I also enjoy exploring AI innovations, cloud solutions, and container tech

 ---